legends2k/blog/README.md

 # To Do

+* Add tool tip for footnote link with its footnotes as content
 * Add a subheading for footnotes at post-end
 * Create a site map with all sections and their articles as a simple searchable list